What is an audio converter?

 SoundSlicr Audio Converter is intentionally narrower.
 It focuses on a quick browser-based conversion, currently to MP3, without asking you to install software or create an account.
 That makes it practical for everyday conversion tasks, especially when the file is already on your device and you simply need a more compatible copy.

-Use SoundSlicr when the job is quick and the input file is within the 100MB MVP limit.
+Use SoundSlicr when the job is quick and the input file is within the 100MB current version limit.
 Use desktop conversion software when you need custom encoding settings, large batch processing, detailed metadata handling, or guaranteed performance on very large files.

 Troubleshooting